Jared Green

 Jared Green (born April 1, 1989) is an American former football wide receiver in the National Football League (NFL).
 He played college football for the Virginia Cavaliers and for the Southern Jaguars, and signed with the Carolina Panthers as an undrafted free agent in 2012.
 He had brief stints with the Panthers, the Dallas Cowboys and the Oakland Raiders, before retiring from professional football in 2014 to pursue his business and philanthropic dreams.
-He is the founder and CEO of Engage 365 LLC as well as The Green Dream nonprofit (501c3).
+He is the founder and CEO of Engage and sits on various boards.
+His nonprofit work in Washington, DC remains his passion.

 Early life

 Green was born in Vienna, Virginia, on April 1, 1989, and has an older sister, Jerrell, and a younger sister, Joi.
 He attended Oakton High School in Vienna, Virginia.

 College career

 Green played college football at the University of Virginia from 2008 to 2010.
 He transferred from Virginia to Southern University for his senior year and the 2011 football season.
 He finished his college career with 52 receptions, 670 receiving yards and four receiving touchdowns.

 In his freshman year at Virginia, Green played in 12 games had 12 receptions, 144 receiving yards and one receiving touchdown.
 On November 1, 2008, he had three receptions for 25 yards and a touchdown against Miami in which Virginia lost the game in Overtime 24–17.

 In his sophomore year, he played in 11 games in which he recorded 15 receptions, 104 receiving yards and no touchdowns.
 On September 5, 2009, he had three receptions for 28 yards in a loss against William & Mary.
 On September 19, 2009, he had 4 receptions for 18 yards in a loss against Southern Mississippi.

 In his junior year, he played in 11 games and recorded 8 receptions, 95 receiving yards and one receiving touchdown.
 On September 25, 2010, he recorded four receptions for 63 yards and a touchdown against Virginia Military Institute, in a 48–7 win.

 In his senior year at Southern, he played in 11 games and started in three of them.
 He finished the season with 17 receptions, 307 receiving yards and two receiving touchdowns.
 On October 15, 2011, he had a career-high 7 receptions, career high 141 receiving yards and one touchdown against Arkansas-Pine Bluff but Southern lost 22–21.